Listen to the podcast:

 In this #DataTalk, we talked with Beena Ammanath, the Founder & CEO of Humans for AI, a nonprofit organization focused on increasing diversity in tech leveraging AI technologies.
+Beena is also the Global VP of Data, Artificial Intelligence and New Tech Incubation at Hewlett Packard Enterprises.
+She serves as a Board Advisor at Iguazio, Predii, and Cal Poly University.
 Follow their work on Medium and Twitter.

 Mike Delgado: Welcome to Experian’s Weekly Data Talk, a show featuring some of the smartest people working in data science.
 Today, we’re featuring Beena Ammanath, the founder and CEO of Humans For AI.
 She also serves as the Global VP of Data, Artificial Intelligence, and New Tech Incubation at Hewlett Packard Enterprise.
 Beena, thank you so much for joining us.
 It’s an honor to have you.

 Beena Ammanath: Thank you for having me on your show.

 Mike Delgado: Tell us a little bit about why you started Humans For AI.